gabrieltm9/The-Miracle-Worker/README.md

 # The Miracle Worker
 The Unity Project files for a psychology themed trivia game created for the Psychology AP class.

-*Made by Gabriel Moncau & Peter Perri*
+**Made by Gabriel Moncau & Peter Perri**

+*Disclaimer: The souce code is very disorganized, as it was never meant to be published*